Howardkhh/MVATeam1/README.md

 As inferencing using MMDetection requires a larger shared memory space (`/dev/shm`), we set the Docker container to have 32GB of shared memory space.
 The size could be changed by editing the `SHMEM_SIZE` variable in the `Makefile`.

-After launching the Docker container, the working directory should be the `MVATeam1` folder.
+After launching the Docker container, **the working directory should be the `MVATeam1` folder**.
 Next, please install the MMDetection development package inside the container by:

 ```bash
 make post_install